fizzac/marvel-app/README.md

 Every comic on the Marvel website has a correlating Comic ID that can be used to lookup the comic through the Marvel API.

-This application prompts users to enter a comic ID into the serach bar.
+This application prompts users to enter a comic ID into the search bar.
 The app uses this user inputted Comic ID to make an API request to the Marvel API, which returns data about the comic associated with the Comic ID.
 The resulting data is then parsed through JSON.
 The app then displays the comic book title, cover image, description (if available), and an attribution link associated with the comic.

 The app gets the data from the Marvel API using asynchronous tasking.
 Later in execution, the app uses a url to get the cover image for the comic, once again using asynchronous tasking.
 In these two cases, asynchronous tasking is used so the execution of the rest of the application is not slowed down.